nmshd/documentation/_docs_integrate/11-connector-configuration.md

 }
 ```

--   `responseContent`: the content that is used to accept the incoming relationship request
+-   `responseContent`: the content that is used to accept the incoming Relationship Request

 ### `coreHttpApi`